krbz999/babonus/README.md

 <p>For any bonus created on an item (spell, feature, weapon, etc.), if that bonus does not produce a valid aura of any kind, you may toggle it in the Build-a-Bonus to only apply to that item in question.
 This is good for any unique weapons for example that have certain properties that should apply only to themselves.</p>

 <h3 style="font-weight: bold;">Optional Bonuses and Consumption</h3>
-<p>If the bonus additively affects an attack roll, damage roll, or saving throw (adding a bonus on top), the bonus can be toggled to be optional.
+<p>If the bonus additively affects an attack roll, damage roll, saving throw, or ability check (adding a bonus on top), the bonus can be toggled to be optional.
 Other types of bonuses will apply regardless.
-The actor will then have the choice when adding the bonus, which is shown in the roll configuration dialog when making an attack roll, damage roll, or saving throw.</p>
+The actor will then have the choice when adding the bonus, which is shown in the roll configuration dialog when making an attack roll, damage roll, saving throw, or ability check.</p>
 <p>If the bonus is optional as described above, the bonus can also be configured to consume limited uses, item quantity, spell slots, or the active effect on which it is created.
 You can configure the minimum required consumption, as well as the maximum if the bonus should scale.</p>
 <p>For example, if you create an item with 10 limited uses, a bonus of "1d6", configure that the bonus is optional, and consumes between 2 and 6 uses when opted into, the actor making the roll can easily add between 2d6 and 6d6 in the roll configuration dialog, and the expended uses are automatically subtracted.
 This works similarly for spell slots, instead using 1 slot and scaling with spell level.
 A bonus consuming its effect cannot scale.</p>

 <h1 style="font-weight: bold;">Available Filters</h1>
 <p>These are the available filters that narrow down if the bonus should apply when making a roll.</p>
-<p><strong><em>Abilities.</em></strong> Filter the bonus to only apply to items that have set the used ability to be one of these types.
-This respects items set to use defaults, such as spells using the spellcasting ability, or finesse weapons.
-This is the ability set in the item just below its Action Type in the Details tab.</p>
+<p><strong><em>Abilities.</em></strong> The ability score used for the roll.
+This respects items set to use defaults, such as spells using the spellcasting ability, or finesse weapons using either Strength or Dexterity.</p>
 <p><strong><em>Actor Conditions.</em></strong> Filter the bonus to only apply if the actor is affected by a specific status condition.
 This uses the status id string stored in status conditions, as detailed above.</p>
 <p><strong><em>Arbitrary Comparisons.</em></strong> An arbitrary comparison you can use for anything that is not covered in the Build-a-Bonus natively.
 This supports numbers, roll data, and strings.
 If you enter strings, you can use the inequalities to match substrings.
 It will otherwise attempt to determine numeric values after replacing roll data with the roll data of the item and actor.
 For example, you can have a bonus apply only when the actor is below half health with <code>@attributes.hp.value <= @attributes.hp.max</code>.
 Unlike other filters, you can add this filter to the builder multiple times.</p>
 <p><strong><em>Attack Types.</em></strong> Filter the bonus to only apply if the item used to perform the roll has an attack roll of that specific kind.</p>